Sunday, November 29, 2020

 I had a terrible experience in Mumbai, but it was unforgettable.
 Mumbai is India's financial and cultural capital and one of its finest and wealthiest cities.

-The district of Bandra, where I resided, was a vibrant hub of street commerce, offering a unique shopping experience.
-The streets were lined with a variety of businesses, primarily showcasing ready-to-wear, colorful garments, and other personal products.
-My limited wardrobe from New Delhi prompted me to indulge in some local shopping, and I ended up with a few shirts and a new pair of shoes from a Nike outlet store in Bandra.
-These were all I needed for my explorations of Mumbai's streets and downtown areas.
+My stay in Bandra, a vibrant hub of street commerce, was filled with unique experiences.
+The streets, adorned with various businesses, offered a shopping experience.
+My limited wardrobe from New Delhi led me to local shopping, where I found a few shirts and a new pair of shoes at a Nike outlet store.
+These purchases became my companions as I explored Mumbai's streets and downtown areas.

 In Bandra, I would take a daily walk along the bandstand and pass by the mansion of Shah Rukh Khan, one of the famous Bollywood actors.
 The Bollywood "Walk of Stars" was newly installed then.
 The names of stars like Kareena Kapoor, whom I've known from the movie "3 Idiots" and other celebrities whose expressions and body marks are inscribed and molded-- their version of the Hollywood "Walk of Fame."

-During my explorations, I often found myself passing by the tower mansion of the Ambanis, India's richest family and business tycoon.
-The sheer opulence of this million-dollar house, located in Mumbai's most expensive real estate location, never failed to intrigue me.
+During my explorations, I often passed by the tower mansion of the Ambanis, India's richest family and business tycoon.
+The sheer opulence of this million-dollar house in Mumbai's most expensive real estate location never failed to intrigue me, leaving me with a sense of wonder at its grandeur.

 As I reached the old downtown area, my walking tour started with appreciating the old European structures like the Gateway of India and the magnificent Taj Mahal Palace Hotel, which was rich in colonial history and built during the British Raj.